The Jitsu Foundation: Technical aspects

 Techniques aim to utilise the use of the attackers' energy, momentum, size and weight to assert an advantage to the defender.
 This allows a small and weak jitsuka (student of jujutsu) to defeat a much bigger and stronger attacker by the application of strikes, locks, throws and immobilizations.
 Apart from the inevitable variations in technique that happen over time, TJF principles are in line with most modern practitioners of judo and jujutsu, with hip throws forming the basis of nage waza.
 These hip throws are similar to those found in the modernization of Japanese martial arts in the late 19th and early 20th century and are as such distinct from the balance taking of older Japanese arts, or kobudo.

 Punches are taught in such a way to have often already surrendered the balance of the attacker.
 This is supposed to simulate the "committed punch".
 However, many older Japanese budo styles have systems of striking which purposefully do not commit, and so break one's own balance, until assured of reasonable success.
 Counters to these more sophisticated attacks are reserved for senior grade syllabi, in contrast to training traditional JiuJitsu styles in Japan where the emphasis is placed on a philosophy of immersion for all students.

 When testing a students technical skills, Jitsu prefers quantity over quality and high speed.
-The students are often placed in situations involving a high volume of attacks from multiple uke's in which the student must deal with the attacks very quickly before the next attack.
+The students are often placed in situations involving a high volume of attacks from multiple ukes in which the student must deal with the attacks very quickly before the next attack.